States With the Highest Hail Risk

 Advertising & Editorial Disclosure

-MoneyGeek used data from FEMA's National Risk Index datasets and calculated annual projected total losses and per capita losses by state to find states with the highest predicted hail risk in 2025.
+MoneyGeek used data from FEMA's National Risk Index datasets and calculated annual projected total losses and per capita losses by state to find states with the highest hail risk in 2025.
 Our ranking orders states from most to least risk per capita.

 The New Rankings